 Explore it on Goodreads or Amazon.

-Other books by this author include Evans Above, Evan Help Us, Bless the Bride, The Last Illusion, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, A Royal Pain, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous, On Her Majesty's Frightfully Secret Service
+Other books by this author which I have reviewed include Evans Above, Evan Help Us, Bless the Bride, The Last Illusion, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, A Royal Pain, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous, On Her Majesty's Frightfully Secret Service

 Third in the Constable Evans mystery series set in Wales.

 Terrific characters in a cozy village where everyone knows everyone else’s business.
 And it sure doesn’t stop anyone, including Evans, from screwing up.
 Evans-the-law is such a sweet innocent in so many ways…hopefully Bronwen will see this.

 Ifor is a problem, for he has a rather nasty sense of humor, and there is history between Austin and Ifor.

 Additional subplots revolving around Ifor Llewelyn’s presence in Llanfair include his singing at full volume — a nice treat for those villagers who love opera.
 And Ifor and his wife fighting at the same volume — and after 9 pm too!
 There’s a strange girl who has been coming round — once when Evans was out hiking and whom he has to rescue from her vehicle after it rolls into the lake; the strange young man seen in her company twice; and, then there’s the Mafia-like visitor.